evgenyneu/ios-imagescroll-swift/README.md

 ## How to copy this control to your project

-* In your storyboard 'Use Autolayout' setting must enabled.
+* In your storyboard 'Use Auto Layout' setting must enabled.
 * Copy files `ImageScrollViewController.m` and `ImageScrollViewController.h` into your project.
 * Copy Image Scroll View Controller into your storyboard, like this: